Follow my blog with Bloglovin

 -I dug out a couple plastic sets of bow and arrows leftover from when she had her Brave themed birthday party a couple years ago, and which I was planning on painting black but then read the note sent from school more closely and realized they wanted “no accessories”.
 Bummer.

--The braid: Hmmm… I am terrible at all things hair styling, unless you count pony tails or ballet buns, which I could do in my sleep 😀 I went ahead and did the best sideways braid I could manage.
+-The braid: I am terrible at all things hair styling, unless you count pony tails or ballet buns, which I could do in my sleep 😀 I went ahead and did the best sideways braid I could manage.
 It doesn’t look too bad.
 Sort of.
-And she is happy with the end result, so I am happy.
+Luckily she is happy with the end result.

 And here is Ms Everdeen, eating her breakfast before going into the Arena.
 Oops.
 School.
 I meant school 🙂